fachat/csa_ultracpu/CPLD/DAC.md

 ## Stereo DMA

 For stereo output using DMA, the data for both channels need to be interleaved.
 I.e. first byte channel 0, second byte channel 1.
 Two bytes are sent to the DAC chip, and then simulaneously loaded into the DAC using the chips "/LDAC" signal.

+Note that for stereo, CTRL.2 must be 1, and CTRL.3 must be zero

+## Dual-Mono DMA

+In this mode data is read from memory as mono data, i.e. one byte per time slot.
+However, the same data is sent to the DAC on both channels.

+Note that for stereo, CTRL.2 must be 1, and CTRL.3 must be 1

 ## Interrupt